Isabel-SIM/BERT-NLP-SENTIMENT-ANALYSIS/README.md

 ---

 This repository showcases the power of BERT-based models in NLP tasks, offering accurate text classification and sentiment analysis capabilities.
-Whether you're analyzing sentiment in customer reviews, classifying news articles, or generating text, this code provides a strong foundation for future NLP research.
+Whether you're analysing sentiment in customer reviews, classifying news articles, or generating text, this code provides a strong foundation for future NLP research.